Public Sector Equality Duty

 The Equality Duty has two parts – the general duty and the specific duties.
 The general duty requires us to consider how our policies, practices and day-to-day activities impact on students and staff.
 We must have due regard to the need to:

-Eliminate unlawful discrimination, harassment and victimisation and any other conduct prohibited by the Equality Act.
+- Eliminate unlawful discrimination, harassment and victimisation and any other conduct prohibited by the Equality Act.

-Advance equality of opportunity between people who share a protected characteristic and people who do not share it.
+- Advance equality of opportunity between people who share a protected characteristic and people who do not share it.

-Foster good relations between people who share a protected characteristic and those who do not share it.
+- Foster good relations between people who share a protected characteristic and those who do not share it.

 The specific duties require us to: publish information (Equality Analysis) to show how we are complying with the Equality Duty.
 This will be updated annually; and prepare and publish Equality Objectives.
 We will publish objectives at least once every four years.

-86.3% pupils are drawn from the 10% most deprived wards in UK, with many drawn from the 1% most deprived wards in the UK. .
-We are proud that this is not evident to school visitors as children are well behaved, and enjoy being at school.
+The majority of our pupils are drawn from the 10% most deprived wards in UK, with many drawn from the 1% most deprived wards in the UK.
+We are proud that this is not evident to school visitors as children have excellent learning behaviours and enjoy being at school.
+Hawthorn Primary has a changing pupil population.
+The percentage of EAL pupils stands at 64% - a rise of 20% in the past 6 years.
+There are 24 first languages represented at Hawthorn.
+The percentage of SEN pupils is 18% overall, this represents a wide range of additional needs.

 The growing proportion of pupils from areas of deprivation and those of minority ethnic heritage makes for a rich experience of other cultures for all our pupils and inclusion and integration is very good.
-It also presents, however, a challenge for staff that are teaching and supporting pupils with varying levels of English language competence.
+It also presents, however, a challenge for staff that are teaching and supporting pupils with varying levels of English Language competence.

 Equality Objectives